All Collections

 Ardoq’s implementation adopts the widely used formula for determining a numeric value for the level of a given risk [5]:

-Risk Level = Likelihood x Impact
+Raw (Risk) Exposure = Raw Likelihood x Raw Impact

 Applications are typically related to other component types.
 For example, the model may represent which Organizational Units use the applications.
 Other references may indicate which Business Capabilities an application realizes.
-The degree to which an application is impacted by risks can be passed on to these higher level components, allowing analysis of the total exposure of organizational units or business capabilities to application risks across the estate.
+The degree to which an application is impacted by risks can be passed on to these higher-level components, allowing analysis of the total exposure of organizational units or business capabilities to application risks across the estate.

-How to Estimate Risk Likelihood
+Estimating Risk Likelihood

 The likelihood of a risk occurring is a numerical measure that is largely dependent on the nature of each defined risk.
 When a risk owner adds a detailed description to a newly created Risk component, they should also provide an estimate of that Risk’s likelihood of occurring.
 Ardoq expects this to be recorded on a scale of 1 to 5, with 5 representing the most likely.
-These are often given definitions as part of a corporate risk model, using descriptions, probabilities or frequencies.
+These are often given definitions as part of a corporate risk model using descriptions, probabilities, or frequencies.
 Examples are given in Table 2 below:

 Likelihood